 Funding by the U.S. Department of Energy funds this energy program.
 The ADEC works with community action programs.
-Together the provide weatherization assistance to needy families.
+Together they provide weatherization assistance to needy families.
 This state-wide programs in active in 67 counties in Alabama.

 Weatherization Assistance includes:

-“mitigating outside air infiltration into the conditioned space of the home, installing attic, wall and floor insulation, sealing duct work, performing HVAC system tune-ups and repairs, repairing leaky and/or faulty windows and doors and replacing…” (more here)
+“mitigating outside air infiltration into the conditioned space of the home, installing attic, wall and floor insulation, sealing ductwork, performing HVAC system tune-ups and repairs, repairing leaky and/or faulty windows and doors and replacing…” (more here)

 This program helps low-income households make repairs to make homes more energy efficient.
 The goal is to lower energy costs to the households.
 To receive help from this program your family income must be at or below 200% of the federal poverty guidelines.
 For more info call 205-323-6674, or 334-242-5373.